Various offices and sections provide the parliamentary corporate services that keep the Houses of the Oireachtas running smoothly.

 The Communications Unit opens up the Oireachtas to the public, promoting and explaining the work of the Houses of the Oireachtas.
 It looks after all media and public relations for the Houses of the Oireachtas Commission and manages social media, education and event programmes.

 There is a dedicated Committee press liaison service and a weekly local media programme to assist the press in their coverage of all proceedings.
-The Communications Unit also produces publications such as visitor brochures and it provides print services for Oireachtas Members.
+The Communications Unit also produces publications such as visitor brochures.

 Oireachtas TV is our live streaming service and 24/7 TV channel.
 It gives viewers an insight into the daily work of the Houses of the Oireachtas, allowing them to watch live video feeds of the Dáil, Seanad and Committee debates and access the archive of past recordings.
 The Oireachtas TV channel broadcasts a mix of live video, special features and documentaries to more than 1.1 million Irish households via Saorview, Sky, eir Vision, Virgin Media and Vodafone.

 The web team manages this website.
 Their goal is to ensure members of the public have easy access to information about the work of the Oireachtas, such as legislation and debates.